Testing the General Deductive Reasoning Capacity of Large Language Models Using OOD Examples

-Our work is closest to \textsc{PrOntoQA} \citep{SaparovHe2023} but extends it to a complete set of deduction rules and compositional proofs.
+Our work is closest to \textsc{PrOntoQA} \citep{SaparovHe2023} but extends it to a complete set of deduction rules and to compositional proofs.

 \paragraph{Understanding in-context learning.} Recent work has shed some light on ICL, and the mechanism by which the model learns from in-context examples. \citet{DBLP:journals/corr/abs-2211-15661,dai2023can,DBLP:journals/corr/abs-2212-07677} showed that transformers can learn in-context by performing gradient descent on in-context examples internally. \citet{DBLP:conf/iclr/XieRL022,DBLP:journals/corr/abs-2301-11916} show that LLMs exhibit behavior similar to that of topic models where their output is dependent on a latent topic, and the in-context examples help to specify the topic. \citet{DBLP:journals/corr/abs-2211-13892} demonstrated that ICL is more effective when the in-context examples are both diverse and relevant to the test example. \citet{DBLP:journals/corr/abs-2305-04835} and \citet{levy2022diverse} explored the effect of in-context demonstrations on compositional generalization, showing that it benefits from diverse and individually simple demonstrations.
 Our results contribute to this growing literature by showing that the generalization behavior in ICL is different from that of supervised learning, and so algorithms such as gradient descent are not the only mechanisms underlying ICL.